impostorsguides/impostorsguides.github.io/rbenv/part-1/1-h-content.md

   PATH="$RBENV_ROOT/versions/1.9.3-p327/bin:$PATH" bundle install
 ```

 In other words, `rbenv exec` ensures that, when UNIX is checking `PATH` for a directory containing the command we entered, the first directory it finds is the one containing the version of Ruby you have set as your current version.

 So the chain of events here is:

  - We call our program (i.e. `bundle` from the command line).
  - That call gets intercepted by the shim file.
+ - The shim file sets a value for `RBENV_ROOT`, as well as (sometimes) the value for `RBENV_DIR` (if the file you're running contains a path, i.e. `path/to/file.rb`)
  - The shim file calls `rbenv exec` to ensure that the version of Ruby we want to use is the first version that UNIX finds in our `PATH`.

-**This is the heart of how RBENV ensures a clean separation of Ruby versions**- it stores them in separate folders, uses shims to intercept calls to Ruby programs, looks for your program in in the folder for your currently-selected Ruby version, and then executes *that* installation of your program.
+Based on steps 3 and 4, we can deduce that `rbenv exec` (or a sub-program it calls) relies on the values of `RBENV_ROOT` and possibly `RBENV_DIR` being set, and that those are critical to how RBENV determines which Ruby version to use.

-But wait- why do we need the `ruby`-specific if block in *every* shim, regardless of whether it's a `ruby` shim or not?
+But wait- why do we need the Ruby-specific `if`-block in *every* shim, regardless of whether it's a `ruby` shim or not?

+That's next.